Incubus (1981 film): Home media

+Reception

+Box office

+Incubus was a moderate financial success at the United States box office, grossing $5.6 million.

 Critical response

 Vincent Canby of The New York Times wrote the film: "is a supernatural horror film about rape, a subject that the R-rated movie takes a firm stand against even as it's smacking its lips.
 Most of the time the incubus looks like an ordinary human being but, at the end, when it's seen for the first time as its true self, it looks like a large, shaggy, extremely mean E.T. with bad teeth."
+A review published by The Salinas Californian deemed it a "so-so horror film" which, "despite some confusion... is occasionally engrossing."

 Ed Blank of the Pittsburgh Press criticized the film's plot and direction, but conceded the musical score as "chilling."
 Rick Kogan of The Journal News deemed the film "mindlessly bloody, crudely made and distasteful," concluding that it was "vile and mean-spirited."
 The Atlanta Constitution's Eleanor Ringel similarly noted the film's overt violence, deeming it "disturbingly nasty, [but] not so poorly done that you can completely shrug it off."
 She was critical of the screenplay, however, concluding that the film "tries to resolve itself in the last three minutes."

+TV Guide published an unfavorable review of the film, writing: "Though potentially interesting, The Incubus suffers from a moronic script, which tosses the audience a dozen different diversions in the name of suspense.
+The actual result is frustration and boredom, and not even the performance of Cassavetes can save the film."

 In his 1983 book The Best, Worst, and Most Unusual: Horror Films, Darrell Moore notes: "The film never really decided whether it wanted to be a satanic movie or a slasher movie or a mystery, and none of the many subplots, including one about Cassavetes accidentally killing his first wife, go anywhere."
 Tom Pym, writing in 1998 for the Time Out Film Guide, unfavorably assessed the film, referring to it as "a demon-rape flick of unusually high technical ineptitude, even for this egregious genre."
 Film scholar John Kenneth Muir called the film a "mildly effective horror film" despite its "incomprehensible plot," resulting in a film "more dull than exciting in long stretches."
 In the 2005 TLA Video & DVD Guide, the film was awarded one out of five stars, deemed "boring, confusing, and not very exciting."